excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 This is possible by using the -d command-line option, see [command-line options](https://certbot.eff.org/docs/using.html#command-line).
 In our case, this will simply be **il-test.excell-mobility.de** .

-Secondly, we need to choose a keysize for our SSL certificate.
+Secondly, we need to choose a [key size](https://en.wikipedia.org/wiki/Key_size) for our SSL certificate.
 This will define the encrypting algorithm's security's upper-bound.
-Select a [key size](https://en.wikipedia.org/wiki/Key_size) of your choice, here we will be using **4096 bits**.
+Select a key size of your choice, here we will be using **4096 bits**.

 ## Step 3: Run the Certbot software!